Crown Flatt: Mike Stephenson MBE Stand

-The South Stand also known as The Mike Stevenson MBE Stand is the only area of standing terracing that is covered and runs along the side of the pitch.
+The South Stand also known as The Mike Stephenson MBE Stand is the only area of standing terracing that is covered and runs along the side of the pitch.
 Originally just known as the South Stand it was renamed after former Dewsbury player, Mike Stephenson, in 2024.

 West End

 This is a simple grass bank, with no cover or stand, at the western end of the ground behind the posts.
 This area is not accessible to spectators, due to health and safety reasons.
 The club has aspirations to one day develop this area into an all-weather stand very much like the eastern Beaumont Terrace once finances allow.

 Rugby League Test matches

 Crown Flatt hosted two rugby league internationals in its history.